PythonWorkshop/intro-to-sklearn/README.md

 ## What's in this tutorial

-The material is in jupyter notebook format and using a python 3 kernel.
+The notebooks are a modular introduction to machine learning in python using `scikit-learn` with examples and tips.

-The notebooks cover introductory material to ML, ML with sklearn and tips.
+The material is in jupyter notebook format and was designed to be compatible with Python >= 2.6 or >= 3.3.
+To use these notebooks interatively (intended use), you will need a jupyter/ipython notebook install (see below).

 Also, included is a brief introductory guide to jupyter notebooks in Notebook_anatomy notebook.
+If you are unfamiliar with jupyter/ipython notebooks, please take some time to look at this file.

 ## Installation Notes